CIVIL SOCIETY EXCHANGE

 CIVIL SOCIETY IN TURKEY AND EUROPE

 The civil societies in Turkey and in Europe are, of course, not monolithic.
-With the growth of a variety of civil initiatives, the demands and needs regarding capacity building are increasing respectively.
-Learning settings and methods must be diversified.
-Besides the demand of the civil society organizations for tailor-made processes based on their specific needs, they welcome the idea of creating new models to develop their own capacities.
+With the growth of a variety of civil initiatives, the demands and needs in terms of capacity building are increasing respectively.
+The settings and methods of learning must be diversified.
+In addition to the demand of civil society organizations for tailor-made processes based on their specific needs, they welcome the idea of creating new models to self-develop their own capacities.

 CAPACITY THROUGH MOBILITY